 “This is the sum of duty: do naught unto others which would cause you pain if done to you.”
 (Hinduism)

-Note: when it comes to morality and ethics, there are also other related concepts, which differ from the golden rule to varying degrees.
-The most notable of these is Kant’s categorical imperative, which states that you should “act only according to that maxim whereby you can, at the same time, will that it should become a universal law”, meaning that you should only take action if you would be willing to have everyone else act in the same way.
+The most notable of these concepts is Kant’s categorical imperative, which states that you should “act only according to that maxim whereby you can, at the same time, will that it should become a universal law”, meaning that you should only take action if you would be willing to have everyone else act in the same way.

 Criticism of the golden rule and potential solutions